SQAbin/StructGen/README.md

 ## 📖Overview

-In this paper, we propose **StructGen**, a novel framework for function-level code generation that incorporates UML-structure to enhance code generation.
-StructGen comprises two main phases: the designing phase and the coding phase.
+we propose a novel framework for function-level code generation, named **StructGen**, which employs the Unified Modeling Language (UML) activity diagrams as structure to model design schemes to guide code generation.

-- **Designing Phase:** The Designer, powered by a Large Language Model (LLM), generates a design scheme in the form of a UML activity diagram based on the textual requirements.
+- **Designing Phase:** An LLM serves as the Designer, inferring the requirements and modeling the design schemes using UML activity diagrams.
+For each requirement, the Designer employs a UML activity diagram to logically organize the implementation process through sequential, selective, and iterative structures.
-- **Coding Phase:** The Coder, also driven by an LLM, generates code based on the design scheme and the corresponding requirements.
-Public test cases validate the generated code, and iterations of code repair or design revision are undertaken if necessary.
+- **Coding Phase:** Another LLM operates as the Coder, generating code guided by the design schemes.

 ![StructGen Framework](StructGen/assets/structgen_overview.jpg)